 MPA is used in HRT, which is widely considered the most effective treatment for managing the symptoms of menopause.
 By supplementing the body’s natural hormones, HRT relieves symptoms such as night sweats and hot flushes, mood swings, irregular periods and vaginal dryness.
 It can also be used for delaying the onset of osteoporosis in post-menopausal women.

 HRT is usually prescribed at the lowest dose for the shortest time needed, depending on the personal requirements of the patient, because the potential risks and side effects do increase with time and age.
-What's more, HRT does not prevent osteoporosis, is just delay’s its onset.
+Furthermore, HRT does not prevent osteoporosis, it just delays the onset.
 When you come off HRT is a personal decision, and your doctor will discuss your options with you.
 Never stop taking or change your HRT without first consulting a doctor.